tiengtinh/multip-table-demo/README.md

 PhoneGap multiplication table app.
 Run on web browsers and mobile devices.

 *Believe it or not.
-The whole project on production is only `40.0KB` thanks to micro javascript framework [riotjs](https://github.com/moot/riotjs), [quojs](http://quojs.tapquo.com/).*
+The whole project on production is only `40.0KB` thanks to micro javascript frameworks [riotjs](https://github.com/moot/riotjs), [quojs](http://quojs.tapquo.com/).*

 # Screenshot
 ![TodoMVC](screenshot.png)

 #Run demo
-You can run the project directly by opening the index.html file in the browser.
+You can run the project directly by opening the `www/build/index.html` file in the browser.

 #Run on Web